NAjamsher/bb/best builder-prj/content/blog/post-1.md

 ## Description

-- Characterized by sleek, modern architecture and clean lines.
+- Characterized by sleek and modern architecture and clean lines.
 - Incorporates open floor plans with large windows for natural light.
 - Uses modern materials like glass, steel, and concrete.
 - Emphasizes minimalism with a focus on form and function.